arkency/posts/posts/2020-07-30-multitenancy-in-rails---what-says-the-internet.md

 # Multitenancy in Rails - what says the internet

 Recently I've been researching the topic of multitenancy in Rails.
-You might have already seen the [previous blogpost](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/).
+You might have already seen the [previous blogpost comparing approaches to multitenancy](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/).

 In the meantime there was another [discussion about multitenancy on HN](https://news.ycombinator.com/item?id=23305111) which pretty much blew up.
 I don't typically read all the comments on HN, but this time I wanted to go through it to know people's experiences on the topic I was researching.